andrew/ultimate-awesome/README.md

 - [awesome-photography](https://github.com/rogersilvasouza/awesome-photography) - 📷 Photography study and learning content.
 - [awesome-courses](https://github.com/seokg/awesome-courses) - Computer graphics / computer vision / machine learning courses.
 - [awesome-sjtu-tes](https://github.com/sjtu-tes/awesome-sjtu-tes) - SJTU Technology Engage Square.
-- [awesome-multimodal-unlearning](https://github.com/smsnobin77/awesome-multimodal-unlearning) - This repo presents a survey of multimodal unlearning across vision, language, video, and audio, covering papers, datasets, benchmarks, and open problems.
 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
 - [awesome-kg-qaie](https://github.com/suamin/awesome-kg-qaie) - Awesome quickstart readings and resources for KGs with applications in QA and IE.
+- [awesome-ml-for-cve-analysis](https://github.com/terranovafr/awesome-ml-for-cve-analysis) - A curated list of machine learning resources for automated CVE analysis .
 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
 - [awesome-cyber-range-list](https://github.com/thomas-mckanna/awesome-cyber-range-list) - A curated list of tools and technologies that support building Cyber Ranges.
 - [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
 The list is divided into categories, making it easy to find the resources you need.